 About Max Photography

-Max Photography is a wedding and event photography company in Austin, Texas.
+Max Photography is an event photography company in Austin, Texas.
 My name is Justin Elledge (he/him), and I’m the owner and primary photographer.
 I am also the photo editor, social media specialist, copywriter, web designer, IT guy, receptionist, administrative assistant, and janitor.

 I also have the best photo booths in Austin, which I’d love to have at your wedding or event.

-I’ve been a wedding photographer since 2003, when I began as an assistant wedding photographer in Knoxville, Tennessee.
+I’ve been an event photographer since 2003, when I began as an assistant wedding photographer in Knoxville, Tennessee.
 I started Max Photography in 2007 because I love photography and I love people.